Glorious Cross of Dozulé: Origins of the Cross

-Between 1972 and 1978, Jesus Christ is said to have appeared 49 times in Dozulé to Madeleine Aumont, a mother of five children, in the presence of her parish priest Victor L’Horset and other faithful people, and is believed to have dictated a series of messages, containing teachings and of warnings for all people, according to those who believe in them.
+Between 1972 and 1978, Jesus Christ is said to have appeared 49 times in Dozulé to Madeleine Aumont, a mother of five children, in the presence of her parish priest Victor L'Horset and other faithful people, and is believed to have dictated a series of messages, containing teachings and of warnings for all people, according to those who believe in them.
 Among them is the daily «Prayer of Dozulé».
 The messages are seen as an annunciation of the return of Christ.
 The construction of the Glorious Cross is seen as a sign of it.

 The followers of the messages of Dozulé believe also that they are the continuation of the Three Secrets of Fátima and that they ask, for the conversion of humanity to avoid a material and spiritual catastrophe.

-Connections to Cults and Anti-Communism
+Connections to cults and anti-communism

-The cross is an apocalyptic symbol, not full recognized by the hierarchy of the Catholic Church, connected to anti-communist rhetoric.
+The cross is an apocalyptic symbol, not fully recognized by the hierarchy of the Catholic Church, connected to anti-communist rhetoric.
 It is seen as a means of salvation: those who do not possess the cross shall be damned.
 It was popularized in Portugal by the Fraternidade Missionária de Cristo-Jovem (Missionary Fraternity of Young Christ), a religious community made by a Catholic priest and several nuns.